 Surgery and medications are risky.
 Diagnosing an illness is complex.
 Childbirth can be complicated.
-Sometimes things go wrong medically even with the best of care.
-It’s important to keep in mind, however, that a bad outcome is not necessarily the basis for a medical malpractice lawsuit.
+Even when we receive the best medical care, things can go wrong.
+Not every bad outcome is a basis for a medical malpractice lawsuit.

 Medical Malpractice Claims We Handle

 At Powers & Santola, LLP, we handle all types of medical malpractice cases, including:

 Source: Becker’s Hospital Review (citing Diederich Healthcare’s 2013 Medical Malpractice Lawsuit Payout Analysis)